Kamal03102006/Group3_S126_HIT237-_Building-Interactive-Software/GROUP-CONTRACT-GROUP-3.md

 - Minimum 2 meaningful commits per member per week
 - Use clear commit messages

 Agreement
- By contributing to this repository all members agree to the term outlined above.
+By contributing to this repository all the members agree to the terms and conditions outlined above.

-S.Num.
+Member Num.
 Name              Signature
 Member 1.
 Kamalpreet           Kamal
 Member 2.
 Mehakpreet Kaur      Mehak
 Member 3.
 Harsimaran Singh     Harsimran